Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Experiments

-To assess the generalizability of the models, we selected additional weeks for the test sequences and conducted inference experiments with the pre-trained models.
+To assess the generalizability of the models, we selected additional weeks, starting from March 15th, 2022, for the test sequences and conducted inference experiments with the pretrained models.
 Table \ref{tab:res_gen_table} summarizes the results of RMSE, MAE, and MAPE to evaluate the model's predictive accuracy.
-In the table, every model generalizes its predictive abilities to other locations except for CST-GCN.
+In the table, every model shows the general capability of its predictive abilities to other time ranges.

-Further analysis reveals that the RanT-GCN and RegT-GCN consistently outperformed the baseline models across various time horizons, indicating their superior predictive capabilities.
+Further analysis reveals that RegT-GCN consistently outperformed baseline models across various time horizons, indicating their superior predictive capabilities.
 Remarkably, even when baseline models exhibit lower performance than the original prediction results, models with integrated decomposition techniques maintain their efficacy in providing accurate and generalizable inferences.
 These findings underscore the consistent and superior performance of the Regional Decomposition in predictive accuracy, regardless of the time horizon under consideration.